Rethinking Emergency Funds

 Think through:

-who you would travel to in a crisis for instance do you have college-aged kids or aging parents
+Who you would travel to in a crisis?
+For instance do you have college-aged kids or aging parents?

-how far away they live
+How far away they live?

-don’t forget food and other necessities
+Don’t forget food and other necessities.

 4. Home Repairs & Home Emergencies